mftaher/myway/README.md

-# Myway
+# MyWay

-My way was popular frank sinatra song during 1969 and was top on billboard chart during that time.
-Now myway here provides basic Sinatra project for everyone to use.
+MyWay was popular frank sinatra song during 1969 and was top on billboard chart during that time.
+Now MyWay provides basic Sinatra project for everyone to use.
 It comes with capistrano and unicorn integrated.
 By default the sinatra app uses haml as it's templating engine.